SCHOOL, LISTENING TO THE PRESENT TO BUILD THE FUTURE. Reimagining the grammar of change

 Saturday, February 28, morning

-The third session will analyze change at the system level, outlining trends and possible scenarios based on international data and perspectives.
+The third session, coordinated by Mimma Siniscalco, President of ADi, and Lorenzo Facchini, a second–year Physics student at the University of Bologna, will analyze system level change, outlining trends and possible scenarios based on international data and perspectives.

 Andreas Schleicher, Director of Education and Skills at the OECD, will talk to us about future scenarios for school systems and, in this context, teachers’ expectations; Hai Siang Chia, Senior Specialist at the Singapore Ministry of Education, will outline the transformations and adaptations being implemented by one of the school systems at the top of the PISA rankings in the face of the disruptive arrival of Artificial Intelligence.
 Ron Berger, teacher, carpenter, author, and senior advisor at EL Education, will talk about how great teachers are not born but made, and about the ethics of excellence.